-True education involves more than merely memorization and the recollection of those facts for a test.
+True education involves more than merely memorization and the recollection of facts for a test.
 It involves motivating students to think for themselves in various environments and situations.
-This course introduces students to a variety of assessment strategies and how to expand assessments into methods of evaluation and create tangible evidence of learning.
+This course introduces students to a variety of assessment strategies and demonstrates how to expand assessments into methods of evaluation and create tangible evidence of learning.
+EDUC 235 Life of a Teacher 3 This class will study the many and various aspects of a teacher's life within Christian education.
+The role of the teacher as a leader in relation to the school, church, and the home will be discussed.